drivendataorg/power-laws-optimization/README.md

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**

 This repository also contains the simulation engine code provided to competitors for testing their solutions.
 You can find the simulation engine code in the [`simulation_engine/`](simulation_engine/) subdirectory—see that subdirectory's README for more information.
+This code is also open source under the MIT License.

 ## Final Results